NighterDevelopment/SSASpawnerLimiter/README.md

 - **Total in chunk**: 70 count

 This ensures fair limiting based on actual spawner capacity, not just physical blocks.

+## 🗄️ Database

+The plugin uses SQLite to store spawner chunk data.
+You can view and manage the database using:

+**[SQLite Viewer](https://sqliteviewer.app/)** - A free online tool to view and edit SQLite databases

+Database location: `plugins/SSASpawnerLimiter/spawner_limits.db`

 ## 📄 License